nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 This is currently done:

- - using separated in memory "session caches" :
+ - using separated in memory "session caches":

     - there is no intra-VM shared cache